nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 draft: true
 ---

-Static sites are ofter seen as more secure than dynamic sites due to their simplicity and lack of server-side components.
-However, this perception can lead to overlooked security threats, especially those stemming from third-party libraries and services that introduce vulnerabilities.
-This article explores how these threats emerge and the defenses you can implement to safeguard your site.
+Static sites are often perceived as more secure than their dynamic counterparts due to their simplicity and lack of server-side components.
+However, this assumption can lead to overlooked threats, particularly those introduced by third-party libraries and services.
+In this article, we'll explore how these vulnerabilities arise and how you can defend your site against them.

 ## What Are Static Sites?

 Static websites consist of pre-rendered HTML, CSS, and JavaScript files that are delivered directly to the user's browser.
-Their popularity stems from their speed, scalability, and cost-effectiveness.
-Without the need for dynamic servers or databases, static sites generally offer better performance and consume fewer resources, contributing to reduced environmental impact.
+Their appeal lies in their speed, scalability, and cost-effectiveness.
+By avoiding server-side processing, static sites improve performance and reduce resource consumption.

-While static sites avoid many server-side vulnerabilities, they frequently depend on third-party JavaScript libraries or services for added functionality, such as form handling, analytics, or dynamic content integration via APIs.
-These dependencies, however, open the door to supply chain vulnerabilities, where compromised third-party code becomes an attack vector.
+However, many static sites rely on third-party JavaScript libraries or external services for added functionality, such as form handling or analytics.
+This introduces auply chain vulnerabilities, where compromised dependencies become attack vectors.

 ## The Threat of Supply Chain Attacks

-A supply chain attack occurs when malicious actors compromise third-party libraries or services, which your site depends on.
-A recent example is the [Polyfill.io attack](https://sansec.io/research/polyfill-supply-chain-attack), where malicious code was injected into a widely used compatibility tool, impacting over 100,000 websites.
-The attack was particularly sophisticated, targeting mobile devices and redirecting users to a sports betting site while avoiding detection by analytics tools and admin users:
+Supply chain attacks occur when third+party code that your site relies on is compromised.
+One notorious example is the [Polyfill.io attack](https://sansec.io/research/polyfill-supply-chain-attack), where malicious code affected over 100,000 websites by selectively redirecting users to a sports betting site while avoiding detection by analytics and admin users:

 > The code has specific protection against reverse engineering, and only activates on specific mobile devices at specific hours.
 It also does not activate when it detects an admin user.
 It also delays execution when a web analytics service is found, presumably to not end up in the stats.

-In another case, Cloudflare's CDNJS service had a vulnerability that exposed up to [12% of websites](https://www.bleepingcomputer.com/news/security/critical-cloudflare-cdn-flaw-allowed-compromise-of-12-percent-of-all-sites/) to potential code injection attacks.
-Even major Content Delivery Networks (CDNs), considered essential for static sites, can be susceptible to supply chain threats.
+Similarly, Cloudflare's CDNJS service exposed up to [12% of websites](https://www.bleepingcomputer.com/news/security/critical-cloudflare-cdn-flaw-allowed-compromise-of-12-percent-of-all-sites/) to potential code injection attacks, illustrating that even well-regarded Content Delivery Networks (CDNs) can be vulnerable.

 ## Defending Against Supply Chain Attacks

-There are two key tools for defending against supply chain attacks: [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) (SRI) and [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP).
-While each serves a distinct purpose, they are most effective when used together for layered protection.
+The best defences against supply chain attacks are [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)
+(SRI) and [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP).
+These tools work best as part of a layered security approach.

 ### Subresource Integrity (SRI)